Abaco Islands: Abaco Independence Movement and onward

-In August 1973, shortly after the Bahamas became independent, the Abaco Independence Movement was formed as a political party whose stated aim was self-determination for Abaco within a federal Bahamas.
+In August 1973, shortly after The Bahamas became independent, the Abaco Independence Movement was formed as a political party whose stated aim was self-determination for Abaco within a federal Bahamas.
 Chuck Hall and Bert Williams created AIM.
 They sought support from the US Libertarian Party and an American financier named Michael Oliver, who through his libertarian Phoenix Foundation agreed to support AIM financially.
 Mitchell WerBell, an American arms dealer and mercenary, also supported AIM.
 His talk of an armed insurrection and attempts to recruit mercenaries to go to Abaco greatly discredited AIM.
 The Progressive Liberal Party victory in the 1977 general election effectively marked the end of the movement.

 Hurricane Dorian

 On 1 September 2019, Hurricane Dorian made landfall on Elbow Cay in the Abaco Islands at 16:40 UTC with winds of 185 mph and wind gusts up to 225 mph, tying Dorian with the 1935 Labor Day hurricane as the strongest landfalling Atlantic hurricane on record.
 There are reports of major damage throughout the islands which has been described as "catastrophic damage" and "pure hell".

-Hurricane Dorian caused 87 percent of the damage in the Abaco Islands.
 75 percent of the island's homes were damaged or destroyed.
-The total cost of Hurricane Dorian's impacts and effects on the Bahamas was $3.4 billion.
+The total cost of Hurricane Dorian's impacts and effects on The Bahamas was $3.4 billion.
 As of October 18, 2019, there were 67 confirmed deaths as a result of Hurricane Dorian, with 282 people still missing.
 The damage also impacted the homes and assets of another 29,472 people.
 Hurricane Dorian wreaked havoc on Grand Bahama and Abaco, with damaging winds and storm surges, as well as the island of New Providence.
 The $3.4 billion in damages, losses, and additional costs were split as follows: 72 percent damage, 21 percent losses, and 7% additional costs, with the private sector absorbing nearly 90 percent of total losses.
 Abaco was responsible for 87% of the losses and 76% of the damage.